mtumilowicz/git-notes/README.md

 * This idea of pointing to a commit is known as a reference.

 ## submodules
+* It often happens that while working on one project, you need to use another project from within it.
+* Submodules allow you to keep a Git repository as a subdirectory of another Git repository.
+* git submodule update command to fetch changes from the submodule repositories
+* git submodule update --remote will only update the branch registered in the .gitmodule, and by default, you will end up with a detached HEAD, unless --rebase or --merge is specified
+* git submodule foreach 'git stash'
+  * run some arbitrary command in each submodule
 * A Git repository can contain submodules.
 They allow you to reference other Git repositories at specific revisions.
 * After this was done, it also created a .gitmodules file